kjgarbutt/MKOne/README.md

-# norfolk_routing
+# norfolk_routingTEST

-"norfolk_routing" is adapted from the MASON demo, "Gridlock", by Sarah Wise, Mark Coletti, and Andrew Crooks.

-        It shows how to import GIS data, and how to move agents when they are limited to GIS defined paths.
+	"Norfolk Routing" is adapted from the MASON demo, "Gridlock", made by Sarah Wise, Mark Coletti, and Andrew Crooks.
+It shows how to import GIS data, how to create agents, and how to move those agents from A to B when they are limited to paths defined by the GIS data.

-        The simulation starts by reading GIS data describing the road network of Norfolk.
-        The simulation reads a .CSV file and places agents on the road network and assigns them destinations.
+        The simulation starts by reading and displaying GIS data describing the road network of Norfolk, the political boundaries (LSOA), and the area's flood zone.
+The simulation reads a .CSV file that includes road network data and demographic data and places agents on the road network at pre-assigned locations.
+These agents are also assigned destinations by the user ('goals').
-        The agents then head towards their destinations.
+          When the simulation starts, the agents determine the shortest path (A*) to their destination and move towards their destinations.
-        Once they arrive, they return to their start points.
+          Once they arrive, the agents wait for all other agents to arrive before they return to their start points.
+The cycle continues until ended by the user.